irmen/prog8/docs/source/targetsystem.rst

 ``enable_irq_handlers (bool disable_all_irq_sources)``
     Install the "master IRQ handler" that will dispatch IRQs to the registered handler for each type.
     Only Vera IRQs supported for now.
+    Pass true to initially disable all Vera interrupt sources (they will be enabled individually again by setting the various handlers), or pass false to not touch this.
     The handlers don't need to clear its ISR bit, but have to return 0 or 1 in A, where 1 means: continue with the system IRQ handler, 0 means: don't call that.